honojs/website/index.md

 ## Why so fast?

-**RegExpRouter** is the fastest router in JavaScript world.
+**RegExpRouter** is the fastest router in the JavaScript world.
 And **Smart Router** is really smart.
-It automatically picks the best router from the following three routers.
+It automatically picks the best router from the following routers.
 Users can use the fastest router without having to do anything!

 - **RegExpRouter** - Match the route using one big Regex made before dispatch.